REFRAME: Reflective Surface Real-Time Rendering for Mobile Devices: Method

 \boldparagraph{Environment Feature Map} During the training process, we employ a four-layer MLP with a width of 256 as our environment learner.
 If we query $\bff_e$ through the environment learner module during the inference process, it would significantly slow down the inference speed.
 Hence, during the inference phase, we bake the learned environment feature $\bff_e$ into a 2D environment feature map by converting $\bomega_r\in\nS^2$ to its polar coordinate, see supplementary for more details.
 This allows us to simply query the corresponding feature on the environment feature map based on $\bomega_r$, thereby greatly accelerating our inference speed, reaching above 200 FPS (frames per second) on a single NVIDIA 3090 GPU.

-\boldparagraph{Texture Images} To further reduce the inference burden and better deploy our method to mobile devices or the web platform on desktop, we can also bake the $\bc_d$ and $\bff_s$ obtained from querying the $f_\phi$ into two texture images.
+\boldparagraph{Texture Images} To further reduce the inference burden and better deploy our method across different platforms, we can also bake the $\bc_d$ and $\bff_s$ obtained from querying the $f_\phi$ into two texture images.
 Specifically, we map the vertices of the mesh to UV coordinates and then bake the features into two texture images, respectively.
 In order to obtain the normal $\bn_\bp$ from the learned normal vector $\bn'_\bv$ during real-time rendering, we also bake the normal $\bn_\bp$ into a texture image.